p-hofmann/SMBEdit/README.md

 ```

 Replaces all hull armor of a specific type with another.
 Corners will stay corners, wedges will stay wedges and also keep the same colour.
-Changes to hazard armor can cause errors, as only yellow and green are available.
+Attention: Changes to hazard armor can cause errors, as only yellow and green are available.

 h: "Hull"
 s: "Standard Armor"